Co-operative Education Program

 Letter(s) of recommendation.

 No registration fees are required for the candidates selected for the Master’s degree.
-Full scholarship covering tuition, accommodation, meals and travel expenses are also awarded to successful applicants.
+Full or partial scholarship covering tuition, accommodation, meals and travel expenses are also awarded to successful applicants.